turris-cz/sentinel-sview/README.md

   - Clear application cache, not the Redis cache
 - `flask clear-redis-cache`
   - Clear Redis cache
+- `flask migrate-period <period name>`
+  - Aggregates last few days from source period to period requested by `period_name`
+  - This could be used as a development tools or during initial migration from non-aggregated DB.
+In the later case it would be used in three waves:
+    - `flask migrate-period quarterly`
+    - `flask migrate-period hourly`
+    - `flask migrate-period daily`
+    Each command must be executed only when the jobs deployed by the previous command are completed
 - `flask refresh`
   - Suggest caching of all precached resources.
 Only missing or outdated resources are refreshed.